jholland1/autogen-gemini-assistant/README.md

 # AutoGen Gemini Assistant

-This repository contains an AutoGen-based assistant team that leverages the Gemini models to take a user prompt to generate code requirements, research solutions using web search, write python code, execute python scripts in a local Docker sandbox, analyze results, and debug.
+This repository contains an AutoGen-based assistant team that leverages the Gemini models to take a user prompt to generate code requirements, research solutions using web search, write python code, execute python scripts in a local Docker sandbox, read existing python files, analyze results, and debug.

 ## Table of Contents
 - [Local Environment Setup](#local-environment-setup)